openeuler-mirror/iSulad/docs/build_docs/guide/build_guide.md

 $ sudo ./install_iSulad_on_Ubuntu_20_04_LTS.sh
 ```

+`tips`:  If you want to keep the source of all dependencies, you can comment `rm -rf $BUILD_DIR` in the script.

-## Build and install other dependencies from source
+## Build and install iSulad from source by yourself

-These dependencies may not be provided by your package manager.
-So you need to build them from source.
+After executing the automated installation command, if there are dependencies  that do not exist in the package management or the versions do not meet the requirements, you can optionally build them from source.

-Please use the protobuf and grpc came with your distribution, if not exists then need to build them from source.

-Note: grpc-1.22 can not support GCC 9+.
+**Note: grpc-1.22 can not support GCC 9+**.

+Similarly, if you want to build and install iSulad from source step by step, you can follow the steps below to build and install basic dependencies, and then build and install specific versions of key dependencies.

+### build and install base dependencies from source

-### set ldconfig and pkgconfig
+#### set ldconfig and pkgconfig

+The default installation path is `/usr/local/lib/`, which needs to be added to `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH`, so that the system can find the packages and lib libraries.
+If the installed path is `/usr/lib/`, you can ignore this step.

 ```bash
 $ export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:$PKG_CONFIG_PATH
 $ export LD_LIBRARY_PATH=/usr/local/lib:/usr/lib:$LD_LIBRARY_PATH
 $ sudo -E echo "/usr/local/lib" >> /etc/ld.so.conf
 ```

+**Note:** If the build is interrupted, you must re-execute the above commands to set the paths of ldconfig and pkgconfig before building the source again.

-### build and install protobuf
+#### build and install protobuf

 ```bash
 $ git clone https://gitee.com/src-openeuler/protobuf.git
 $ cd protobuf